-- produces clinically significant blood pressure reductions in both hypertensive and prehypertensive subjects (with greater effects in subjects with higher initial blood pressure); - is more effective than other meditation and relaxation procedures; - is continued by a high proportion of subjects (in contrast to lower continuation rates for relaxation techniques); - has documented acceptability and effectiveness in a wide range of populations; - is effective in reducing high blood pressure when used as sole treatment or in concert with medication; - reduces high blood pressure in 'real-life' environments outside the clinic; - is free from harmful side-effects or adverse reactions; - also reduces other cardiovascular risk factors and improves health in a general way; - reduces rates of major clinical events (death, heart attack and stroke), and decreases mortality from both cardiovascular disease and all causes [9-24, 30-50, 52, 396, 408-409, 413-414, 429].
+- produces clinically significant blood pressure reductions in both hypertensive and prehypertensive subjects (with greater effects in subjects with higher initial blood pressure); - is continued by a high proportion of subjects (in contrast to lower continuation rates for relaxation techniques); - has documented acceptability and effectiveness in a wide range of populations; - is effective in reducing high blood pressure when used as sole treatment or in concert with medication; - reduces high blood pressure in 'real-life' environments outside the clinic; - is free from harmful side-effects or adverse reactions; - also reduces other cardiovascular risk factors and improves health in a general way; - reduces rates of major clinical events (death, heart attack and stroke), and decreases mortality from both cardiovascular disease and all causes [9-24, 30-50, 52, 396, 408-409, 413-414, 429].

-American Heart Association Scientific Statement 2013
+American Heart Association Scientific Statement 2013 International Society of Hypertension Guidelines 2020

-A scientific statement from the American Heart Association (AHA) in 2013 concluded that the Transcendental Meditation technique lowers blood pressure and recommends that TM may be considered in clinical practice for the prevention and treatment of hypertension [413-414].
+A scientific statement from the American Heart Association (AHA) in 2013 concluded that the Transcendental Meditation technique lowers blood pressure and recommends that TM may be considered in clinical practice for prevention and treatment of hypertension [413-414].